ceres-solver/ceres-solver/examples/slam/pose_graph_2d/README.md

 where `pose_id` is the corresponding integer ID from the file definition.
 Note, the file will be sorted in ascending order for the `pose_id`.

-The executable `solve_pose_graph_2d` expects the first argument to be the path to the problem definition.
+The executable `pose_graph_2d` expects the first argument to be the path to the problem definition.
 To run the executable,

 ```
 /path/to/bin/pose_graph_2d /path/to/dataset/dataset.g2o
 ```

-where this assumes the install directory is located in the repository.

 A python script is provided to visualize the resulting output files.
 ```
-/path/to/repo/robotics/slam/pose_graph_2d/plot_results.py --optimized_poses ./poses_optimized.txt --initial_poses ./poses_original.txt
+/path/to/repo/examples/slam/pose_graph_2d/plot_results.py --optimized_poses ./poses_optimized.txt --initial_poses ./poses_original.txt
 ```